-Coding - You should know at least one programming language well, preferably JavaScript (for Front End SWEs), Java or Kotlin (for Android SWEs) or Objective-C or Swift (for iOS SWEs).
-You'll be expected to know APIs, Object Oriented Design and Programming, how to test your code, as well as come up with corner cases and edge cases for code.
+Coding: You should know at least one programming language really well, preferably C++, Java, Python, Go, or C. You will be expected to know APIs, Object Orientated Design and Programming, how to test your code, as well as come up with corner cases and edge cases for code.
 Note that we focus on conceptual understanding rather than memorization.

-Algorithms - Approach the problem with both bottom-up and top-down algorithms.
+Algorithms: Approach the problem with both bottom-up and top-down algorithms.
 You will be expected to know the complexity of an algorithm and how you can improve/change it.
 Algorithms that are used to solve Google problems include sorting (plus searching and binary search), divide-and-conquer, dynamic programming/memoization, greediness, recursion or algorithms linked to a specific data structure.
 Know Big-O notations (e.g. run time) and be ready to discuss complex algorithms like Dijkstra and A. We recommend discussing or outlining the algorithm you have in mind before writing code.

-Sorting - Be familiar with common sorting functions and on what kind of input data they're efficient on or not.
+Sorting: Be familiar with common sorting functions and on what kind of input data they're efficient on or not.
 Think about efficiency means in terms of runtime and space used.
 For example, in exceptional cases insertion-sort or radix-sort are much better than the generic QuickSort/MergeSort/HeapSort answers.

-Data structures - You should study up on as many data structures as possible.
-The data structures most frequently used are arrays, linked lists, stacks, queues, hash-sets, hash-maps, hash-tables, dictionary, trees and binary trees, heaps and graphs.
+Data Structures: You should study up on as many data structures as possible.
+Data structures most frequently used are arrays, linked lists, stacks, queues, hash-sets, hash-maps, hash-tables, dictionary, trees and binary trees, heaps and graphs.
 You should know the data structure inside out, and what algorithms tend to go along with each data structure.

-Mathematics - Some interviewers ask basic discrete math questions.
+Mathematics: Some interviewers ask basic discrete math questions.
 This is more prevalent at Google than at other companies because counting problems, probability problems and other Discrete Math 101 situations surround us.
 Spend some time before the interview refreshing your memory on (or teaching yourself) the essentials of elementary probability theory and combinatorics.
 You should be familiar with n-choose-k problems and their ilk.

-Graphs - Consider if a problem can be applied with graph algorithms like distance, search, connectivity, cycle-detection, etc. There are three basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list) - familiarize yourself with each representation and its pros and cons.
+Graphs: Consider if a problem can be applied with graph algorithms like distance, search, connectivity, cycle-detection, etc. There are three basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list) - familiarize yourself with each representation and its pros and cons.
 You should know the basic graph traversal algorithms, breadth-first search and depth-first search.
 Know their computational complexity, their tradeoffs and how to implement them in real code.

-Recursion - Many coding problems involve thinking recursively and potentially coding a recursive solution.
+Recursion: Many coding problems involve thinking recursively and potentially coding a recursive solution.
 Use recursion to find more elegant solutions to problems that can be solved iteratively.

-Front End & Mobile Technical Interview
+Front End and Mobile Technical Prep

-Web Front End - You should be ready to cover topics like front end latency and implementation of standard CS algorithms using idiomatic JavaScript.
+Web Front End: You should be ready to cover topics like front end latency and implementation of standard CS algorithms using idiomatic JavaScript.
 You should be able to articulate Javascript strengths and shortcomings and ready to cover any of the following: